| One

 architecture

-that employs
+which employs

-a PatchWorks [link] organization.
+a PatchWorks [link] organizational structure and process.

 network made

-up of patches
+up of patches [link] of

 various kinds.
 This organizational pattern language